 One of the things we really liked about our house when we first saw it was the number and size of its outbuildings.
 To the side of the main house at the front are a large barn with good big doors, a smaller barn that looks like a little house and an even smaller barn at the other end that looks like it was added on later.

 This tiny end barn was the first one we tackled in the sense of making it more useful.
-It was known by the previous owners as the potting shed and indeed there were many discarded plant pots, rickety shelves and other bits of junk left in it.
+It was known by the previous owners as the potting shed and indeed there were many discarded plant pots, wooden shelves and other garden related stuff in it.
 The big problem was that you couldn’t actually stand up in it!
 The height of the upper floor was the same height as the door, at about forehead height.
 You could only get in there by stooping, which made it just impossible to use, so we solved this problem by knocking out the ceiling and cutting off the beams that formed the floor.
 Now it is perfect as the wood shed, just the right size and opposite the new side door so that wood can be fetched into the house from just a few steps away.
 Nick has improved it even further by putting a light in it.

 At the back of the house there is another building that was added to the end of the house more recently (in the twentieth century, judging by its construction) which has been divided into two sheds with outer doors, no windows and feeding troughs.
 No doubt some poor hapless animals were kept in there at some stage, when the land behind the house was still part of the property.